8ta4/blog/drafts/Looking for a Service to Automatically Publish Email Correspondence.md

 I think this could be useful for a couple of reasons:

-- Aid in Knowledge Sharing: It would help people find answers to common problems, so they wouldn't have to keep bugging customer service about the same things.
+- Knowledge Sharing: It would help people find answers to common problems, so they wouldn't have to keep bugging customer service about the same things.

-- Encourage Better Customer Service: It might make companies step up their customer service game since they'd know their responses could end up public.
+- Better Customer Service: It might make companies step up their customer service game since they'd know their responses could end up public.

 Sharing is scaring.